About this centre

 Your local Instructor will set work for your child at just the right level, enabling them to build confidence in their abilities and progress their maths and English skills in small, manageable steps through daily study.
 They will visit their local study centre twice a week for sessions with their Instructor.
 This allows the Instructor to tailor and adapt each child’s study plan to their abilities, through observing their progress and fluency at each level.
 Our study programmes are individualised to each child to help them establish strong learning foundations and a positive learning experience, to build skills and confidence for their future.

-Please note: From 31 March, Saturday classes will run from Merton Park Baptist Church, Bushey Rd, London SW20 8TE
+Please note: Saturday classes are held at Merton Park Baptist Church, Bushey Rd, London SW20 8TE

 Hello, my name is Misbah Sheikh and I have lived and worked in Merton since 1999.
 I am a mother of three, so I can understand a parent’s desire to get the best out of the education system and, as a parent, I chose Kumon to help my children.